 - Learn how to do ‘active listening’.
 When you’re listening, do you really hear what’s being said?
 Active listening is about making a deliberate effort not only to hear the words, but to understand the message that’s being given too.
 It means repeating back what you’re hearing, allowing plenty of opportunity for a person to speak, looking at the speaker directly, nodding occasionally and making small verbal comments like ‘mm-hmm’ and ‘yes’.
 Most importantly of all, active listening means not preparing your response whilst someone else is talking – instead, listen fully and then give your rebuttal!
 Here’s some great active listening advice.

 - Use the right tools.
 As well as stronger face to face communication skills, it’s important the infrastructure you’re relying on allows for good communication too.
 For example, tools provided by the likes of upraise.io provide a platform for teams to communicate.
 Employees involved on a project can talk to one another and receive continuous feedback, recognition, praise and instruction from their managers and co-workers.
 But best of all?
 This kind of communication tool ensures that voices are heard and the necessary people are included in relevant conversations.
+There are various tools at your disposal, from setting up employee text alerts to top-level management communication and it’s up to you to make the most of them.

 - Be clear about good digital etiquette.
 Emails are an obvious minefield for communication mishaps.
 Set clear guidelines for everyone to abide by: the tone should be professional if you’re in the kind of office that values a formal approach, and everyone should make the time to remember their manners!
 Encourage employees to refrain from emailing if they’re displeased or upset – it’s better to get up and talk face to face so that a situation doesn’t escalate.
 The biggest consideration in digital etiquette however is to keep things clear and concise: unnecessarily long emails compound a person’s workload and chew up too much time.
 Keep it short and sweet.